A novelist can be accused of many things, but innocence hardly seems likely.

 (I’ve got another planned).

-I took six copies to Zumba on my birthday and gave them all away within minutes.
+I took six copies to Zumba on my birthday and gave them away within minutes.
 Dancers nudge each other even now, “she’s the writer.”

 Surprised.